AviatrixSystems/Docs/HowTos/controller_backup.rst

 --------------------------------

 .. note::
-	If in Private Mode, restoration can only be done in the same VPC as the previous Controller.
+	In Private Mode, restoration can only be done in the same VPC as the previous Controller.
 You cannot restore a Controller that has been created in a different VPC.
+Click `here <https://docs.aviatrix.com/HowTos/privatemode.html>`_ for more information on Private Mode.

 If you are starting from a new Controller, follow these steps to get started: